This page details all configuration options, as well as the precedence rules between the various places where you can specify configuration options.

 When would you specify -noquoterepl

-SELECT * FROM "Order details"Note that with SQL Server 7 and later you can use also square brackets
+SELECT * FROM "Order details"Note: SQL Server also use permit you to square brackets

 change double quotes that are part of strings, even if the delimit a

 string nested in that string.
-From this follows that if you use EXEC()
+From this follows that if you use sp_executesql

 single quotes as delimiters in strings that are nested within the